ivanbumbak/ku-arsen-newsletter/README.md

-# House of Arts Arsen, Šibenik, Croatia
+# House of Arts Arsen Newsletter

-This is newsletter for a House of Arts Arsen.
+This is newsletter template for a House of Arts Arsen.
 It is the property of Public Institution Fortress of Culture Šibenik.